CulDeVu/culdevu.github.io/thought/2025-03-08-moon-clock.md

 The sun and moon are moving.
 The earth's axis is moving relative to them.
 The stars are moving, as is their places in the sky.
 These can't just be averaged away either.

 If you were to teleport 10000 years into the future, all of the constellations would be in all the wrong places in the sky, and some of the constellations would look weird because their individual stars moved in different directions.
 The sun's track through the sky would be off, as would the moon.
-When you appeared it wouldn't be the same season, even if it was exactly 10000 years.
+When you teleport in, it wouldn't be the same season, even if it was exactly 10000 years to the day.
 You might not even appear on land.
 Not because of sea levels rising, but because the continents have physically moved out from under you.
-Earth's axis of rotation would be at a different spot, and a magnetic compass won't either.
+Earth's axis of rotation would be at a different spot.
+If you teleport holding a magnetic compass, it would point in a different direction.

 So it's hard to establish a good coordinate system based on observable things.
+At least, that's the case if you want to be able to predict where things in the sky are hundreds or thousands of years in the future or past.
 There are a couple things you can do though:

 - Construct a coordinate system based on distant stars, the old classic.
+[TODO: how far away?
+Can they be in the same galaxy?]
-- Construct a reference based on something that is conserved.
+- Construct a reference frame based on something that is conserved.
 For example, the average longitudinal movement of the all of the Earth's tectonic plates must be 0.
 Any value other than 0 would be indistinguishable from normal rotation around earth's axis.
 This is how the IERS Reference Prime Meridian is maintained.
-- Construct a coordinate system based on something that changes, but whose 2nd-and-higher-order terms are fairly small.
+- Construct a coordinate system based on something that changes, but whose higher-order terms are fairly small.
 You recalibrate every so often, and just deal with it.

 The book takes the third approach.